 This month, I was assigned Couscous & Consciousness.
 Sue’s blog is over flowing with delicious recipes.
 The ingredients, while not uncommon, are usually not found on most blogs I read.
 I was thrilled to scroll through her recipes to get inspired.

-I was also thrilled to scroll through her recipes because she has some that are quick to make.
+I loved scrolling through her recipes because she has some that are quick to make.
 Since she sometimes teaches in the evenings, she has to whip up dinner on the quick.
 That’s been our life lately, late getting home = fast dinners.

 So, now, back to the two recipes.
 I spent at least two weeks trying to pick just one recipe to cook up.
 And, well, I couldn’t.
 I latched on to this recipe for Saffron Roasted Tomatoes with Labneh.
 It looked fabulous and the flavors were so intriguing me.
 But, I couldn’t find labneh.
 So, I just had to make some of that, too.
 Honestly, you can’t have one without the other!